9 min read

 Protect your home for your family while keeping complete security for the survivor.
-A PLIT gives the survivor the right to live in the home for life (or as the trust dictates, chosen when drafting) while preserving the first decedent’s share for the family’s chosen beneficiaries.
+A PLIT gives the survivor the right to live in the home for life (or as the trust dictates, chosen when drafting) while preserving the first partner’s share of the home for the beneficiaries named in their Will.
 It balances day-to-day freedom with long-term protection, working seamlessly with ordinary family life, including moving home, letting for a period, or pausing between homes.

 Quick-read summary